ImtyazAhamad/Sales-Performance-Dashboard/README.md

 │
 ├── dashboard_screenshot.png
 └── README.md

-# 🚀 Project Outcome
+🚀 Project Outcome

-This project demonstrates a complete **end-to-end data analytics workflow** using **Python, SQL, and Power BI**.
+This project demonstrates a complete end-to-end data analytics workflow using Python, SQL, and Power BI.

 Through this project, raw sales data was transformed into meaningful business insights by:

-- cleaning and preparing the dataset using **Python**
-- performing exploratory analysis to identify trends and patterns
-- writing **SQL queries** to answer key business questions and validate KPIs
-- building an interactive **Power BI dashboard** to track revenue, profit, orders, product performance, regional contribution, and monthly sales trends
+cleaning and preparing the dataset using Python performing exploratory analysis to identify trends and patterns writing SQL queries to answer key business questions and validate KPIs building an interactive Power BI dashboard to track revenue, profit, orders, product performance, regional contribution, and monthly sales trends

-The final dashboard provides a clear view of overall sales performance and helps support **data-driven decision-making** through visual reporting and business insights.
+The final dashboard provides a clear view of overall sales performance and helps support data-driven decision-making through visual reporting and business insights.

 This project highlights practical skills in:

-- **data cleaning and preprocessing**
+data cleaning and preprocessing exploratory data analysis
-- **exploratory data analysis**
-- **SQL-based business analysis**
-- **KPI development**
+SQL-based business analysis
+KPI development
-- **dashboard design and data storytelling in Power BI**
+dashboard design and data storytelling in Power BI

-Overall, this project serves as a strong **portfolio project for Data Analyst, MIS, Reporting, and Power BI roles**, showcasing the ability to work across the full analytics pipeline from raw data to final dashboard reporting.